-MFA has recently released a sustainable bond framework under which we can issue three types of bonds, Green, Social and Sustainability.
-In practice, MFA will continue to issue Sustainability bonds, as we value aggregating Use of Proceeds and issuing larger-sized and more liquid bonds over carving-out smaller Green or Social bonds.
+MFA has recently released an updated sustainable bond framework to continually enhance transparency and help facilitate investors bond-level ESG evaluation.
+Under this updated framework the MFA will continue to issue Sustainability Bonds.
 Currently there is no intention of getting a third-party sustainability certification for our bonds.